 Dr. Liberman-Martin said, “I’m honored to receive the ACS PRF grant, which will provide an opportunity to develop a broad research program investigating the synthesis and catalytic use of electron-rich carbon catalysts.
 This grant will [also] provide opportunities for four Chapman undergraduates to participate in summer research opportunities.”

-We are so proud of Dr. Liberman-Martin and her team!
-If you are interested in learning more about Dr. Liberman-Martin’s research, she will be the next Science Forum speaker on Wednesday, November 11.
+We are so proud of Dr. Liberman-Martin and their team!
+If you are interested in learning more about Dr. Liberman-Martin’s research, they will be the next Science Forum speaker on Wednesday, November 11.
 Event Details here.
-You can also reach out to her at firstname.lastname@example.org.
+You can also reach out to them at email@example.com.